PedrelliLuca/ToonTanks/notes.md

 There is a create widget node, but this is not enough to show the widgets, this node just creates them!
 To show them we need another node, AddToViewport.
 But, **BEFORE DOING THAT, we need to set the values our widgets need!**

 Flow: Create widgets -> set variables -> add to viewport.

+# Lesson 155 - Dynamic variable update debug

+Never, ever, but dynamic variable updates like `Health = DefaultHealth` in the class constructor!!
+Do them in BeginPlay.
+Otherwise, if you try changing values from BPs, they won't affect the instances on the map.